What is a Veterans Service Officer

 County and Tribal Veterans Service Officers have an important yet difficult role.
 Many of the issues are complex and if a Service Officer does not know all the answers due perhaps to complexity or the ever-changing federal laws-be assured that they know where to obtain the information and how to help each of their clients cut government red tape.

 The County and Tribal Service Officers are a fine group of people.
 They are dedicated to serving veterans, dependents and survivors.
 Each year the importance of this office is becoming better recognized.
 It is evident they are moving up to become one of the top appointed officials of county government.
 The importance of the position of Service Officer to the taxpayer and the demand for service will continue to increase with the aging of our veteran population.

-It is each veteran's responsibility to know who his Service Officer is and how to contact him or her.
+It is each veteran's responsibility to know who their Service Officer is and how to contact him or her.
 The Service Officers are a veteran's friend and they are willing to assist.

 Click here to locate a Veterans Service Officer near you